GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     default style units are points, but can also be explicitly specified in cm, inch, or points (see *width* discussion above).

-Table [tbl:penex] contains additional examples of pen specifications suitable for, say, `psxy <psxy.html>`_.
+Table :ref:`penex <tbl-penex>` contains additional examples of pen specifications suitable for, say, `psxy <psxy.html>`_.

+.. _tbl-penex:

 +-------------------------------+-----------------------------------------------------+
 +===============================+=====================================================+